Vanessa Feltz: 2011–present: Talk show reboots and other work

-2020s

 In January 2024, it was reported that over 2,000 complaints had been made to Ofcom regarding Feltz's comments on coeliac disease during an episode of This Morning.
 After a caller said their mother-in-law did not allow them to serve anything but gluten-free food at Christmas dinner, Feltz responded "So she's treating coeliac disease as if it's a potentially fatal peanut allergy and they can't have anything with gluten in the house, which is completely unreasonable."
 She later apologised for the comments.

 From September 2022 to April 2024, she presented the weekday drivetime show on Talkradio and TalkTV.
-On 1 May 2024, it was announced Feltz had signed to present a 3pm–6pm show on Saturdays on LBC.
+In May 2024, it was announced Feltz had signed to present a 3pm–6pm show on Saturdays on LBC.
 In November of the same year, it was announced that Feltz would also present on Sundays from 3pm to 6pm on the same station.

+In 2023, Feltz appeared on E4 reality series Celebs Go Dating, following her split from her partner of 17 years.
 In May 2024, she appeared on Late Night Lycett as a wrestling commentator for a Kamikaze Pro wrestling event.
 At the end of the show, she wrestled Man Like Dereiss, pinning him to win her debut match.
-Vanessa returned to Channel 5 in 2025 as a daytime talk show being advertised as an alternative to ITV daytime talk show Loose Women.
+In March 2025, Feltz began hosting a rebooted version of Vanessa on Channel 5, as a daytime talk show spin-off of Jeremy Vine, and was advertised as an alternative to ITV daytime talk show Loose Women.
+On 18 June 2026, it was reported that the series had been axed by Channel 5 due to poor viewership ratings and a failure to stop repeated prank callers.
+5 confirmed that they would take back the slot once the second series ends its run.
+In August 2026, Feltz launched a new show on YouTube titled At Home with Vanessa.